SVG

 </svg>

-Source Code
+Source code

 For the complete source code related to this use case, see the following file:

-To group inline SVG elements:
+To group inline SVG elements, follow these steps:

 1. Combine various SVG elements in a group using the <g> container element, whose id attribute must be defined.

 If you assign a presentation attribute to the group, all the child elements inherit it.
-For example, in the following example, the stroke color black is defined for the group, which means that both the rectangle and circle elements within the group use the black stroke color.
+For example, in the following example, the stroke color black is defined for the group, which means that both the rectangle and circle elements within the group use the black stroke color:

 <svg xmlns="http://www.w3.org/2000/svg" width="600px" height="600px">